-This proposed action would directly affect all headboats with a Gulf of Mexico (Gulf) federal charter vessel/headboat permit (hereafter referred to as a for-hire permit).
+This proposed action would directly affect headboats with a Gulf of Mexico (Gulf) federal charter vessel/headboat permit (hereafter referred to as a for-hire permit).
 Headboats, which charge a fee per passenger, and charter vessels, which charge a fee on a whole vessel basis, are types of vessel operations that participate in the for-hire fishing sector.
-A federal for-hire permit, which does not distinguish between headboats and charter vessels, is required for for-hire vessels to harvest reef fish or coastal migratory pelagic (CMP) species in the Gulf Exclusive Economic Zone.
+A federal for-hire permit is required for for-hire vessels to harvest reef fish or coastal migratory pelagic (CMP) species in the Gulf Exclusive Economic Zone.
+Although the for-hire permit application collects information on the primary method of operation, the resultant permit itself does not identify the permitted vessel as either a headboat or a charter vessel, operation as either a headboat or charter vessel is not restricted by the permitting regulations, and vessels may operate in both capacities.
 However, only federally permitted headboats are required to submit harvest and effort information to the National Marine Fisheries Service (NMFS) Southeast Region Headboat Survey (SRHS).
-Seventy vessels are registered in the SHRS as of March 1, 2013.
-The average headboat is estimated to receive approximately \$247,000 (2012 dollars) in annual revenue.
+Participation in the SRHS is based on determination by the Southeast Fisheries Science Center that the vessel primarily operates as a headboat.
+Seventy vessels were registered in the SHRS as of March 1, 2013.
+On average, a headboat is estimated to receive approximately \$247,000 (2012 dollars) in annual revenue.